 In order to produce the podcast and keep content up free for you, I work with partners so this post may contain affiliate links.
 Please read my full disclosure for more info.

 Are you two stressed over money?
 Do your talks more often than not end up in fights?
-Learn an effective and fun way you get on the same page and talk about money!
+Learn how money dates can be effective and fun way you get on the same page and talk about money!

 The Money Talk vs Money Dates

 One of the most popular questions I get is, when should we talk about money?